Juniper-SE/SRX-configure-security-policies/files/docs/groups.yaml.rst

 This is where we create our configuration variables; please note that the top-level object's name is :code:`data`, we will reference this object in our task's exection.

-We first define our security policies under :code:`secpolicies`, a list of policies asking the traditional policy information to be ran through :code:`templates/policies.j2`
+We first define our security policies under :code:`security_policies`, a list of policies asking the traditional policy information to be ran through :code:`templates/policies.j2`

 Finally, we create an address book list as :code:`addressbook`, which will be ran through :code:`templates/addressbook.j2`